ijprest/tools/_show-usage.md

 additional *help text* for each switch / argument.

 Help text is specified on the lines following the callback label.
-It is specified by a single colon, followed by a `Tab` character (which we'll represent by `➡️` in this documentation).
-Depending on your editor, you may have trouble actually inserting the `Tab` character.
-Holding `Alt` and typing `009` on the keypad is a workaround that sometimes works.
+It is specified by a single colon, followed by a `TAB` character.

 ### Switches & Flags